Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 3. Check inventory levels

-An overstocked warehouse means tied-up capital.
+An overstocked warehouse ties up capital.

 4. Targeted control of sales and promotions